About Us

 Governance

 A 21 member board governs the Oregon Association of Student Councils (OASC).
-Ten of the board members are secondary school teachers/advisers, administrators and/or alumni who are involved in activities.
+Ten of the board members are secondary school teachers/advisors, administrators and/or alumni who are involved in activities.
 The Student Executive Council (SEC) comprises the other eleven board members: one State President, two At-Large Representatives, seven Regional Representatives and one appointed mid-level representatives.
 Our constitution was ratified in 1949 and last updated in January 2023.

 Adult Executive Board